Skip to main content

 The withGasketDataProvider can be added to a Next.js custom _app or react component.
 This HOC will capture the gasket data from server side gasketData property or the script tag that was rendered to the html.
 If Next.js is preforming a SSR the data will come from the gasketData property, otherwise the data will come from the script tag.
 The withGasketDataProvider hoc will then create a provider and inject gasket data into a context that can be consumed by the useGasketData hook.

-The useGasketData will provided access to the gasket data within the context of the withGasketDataProvider so the data can be used within any react component.
+The useGasketData will provide access to the gasket data within the context of the withGasketDataProvider, allowing data to be used within any react component.

 Please see @gasket/data docs for examples on adding data during SSR lifecycle